ZacBlanco/hwx-tutorials/2-3/tutorials/analyzing-social-media-sentiment-data-2-3/analyzing-twitter-data-2-3.md

 ## Creating a Twitter Application

-If you would rather not register your own twitter application and use previous data, please head to the [next section](#analyze-and-search-data-with-solr) where you can download the sample dataset.
+If you would rather not register your own Twitter application and use previous data, please head to the [next section](#analyze-and-search-data-with-solr) where you can download the sample dataset.

-If you want to pull live data from Twitter in this tutorial you'll need to register your own twitter application.
+If you want to pull live data from Twitter in this tutorial you'll need to register your own Twitter application.
 It's quite simple and only takes a few short steps

 First head over to the [Twitter Apps Website](http://apps.twitter.com) and Sign In using your Twitter account (or make one if you don't have one yet!)